KnightChaser/KnightChaser/README.md

-### 안녕하세요👋, `@x3onkait` 입니다.
+### Hello👋, I am `@x3onkait`

-- 🤞 학생
+- 🤞 I'm a student.
-- ❌ 개발자는 아니지만, 심심하거나 필요할 때 작고 재밌는 프로그램이나 서비스를 만듭니다.
-- 🏠 **대한민국** 의 한 도시에서 조용하게 살고 있어요.
+- ❌ I'm not a developer, but I like to write codes for hobby or personal purpose.
+- 🔎 I like to search to solve my technical problems.
+- 🏠 I'm living silently in a city in **South Korea**.
-- 📚 Cisco Networking, Cybersecurity, Hobby programming, Photoshop design...
+- 📚 Cisco Networking, Cybersecurity, Programming...

 <br>